Hunting for VegHog - elucidation of novel crossroads between development and immunity in plants

 How to apply

-This project is open to self-funded applicants, standard entry dates are January and September but we will consider applications year round.
+This project is open to self-funded and externally sponsored applicants, standard entry dates are January and September but we will consider applications year round.
 If you are interested in applying, please contact Dr. Hemsley (email@example.com) in the first instance to discuss further, principal supervisors will ask you about your qualifications and your research experience to determine your suitability for the project.
 You will also be asked to indicate how you intend to fund your PhD (PhD fee information can be found here).

 For general enquiries, contact SLS-PhDAdmin@dundee.ac.uk